riceissa/issarice.com/drafts/central-decentral.md

 authoritative entity pushes out new versions of a piece of software.
 With free software, anyone can fork, so in principle there are no privileged nodes in the "software tree of life".

+I am not sure about the wealth equality one.
+It might just be that once economic variable is fixed in favor of decentralization, the wealth variable automatically resolves, so that there isn't an extra variable to fix (you would be overspecifying the system).

 See also ["The Many Fallacies of Dualism"](http://reducing-suffering.org/the-many-fallacies-of-dualism/).